starkdg/reventis/README.md

 * Efficient range query.
 Get all results within a specified range.

 * Add/remove categories to individual events.
 Include only results in a range query that fall in certain specified categories.
+Filter results by categories of events.

 * Purge all that events that fall before a specific time stamp.

 * Delete a block of events in a certain range.

+* Simple Object tracking feature.
+Group events by a common object id.
+  Track objects by fast efficient access to object histories.

+* Easy to setup and use.
+Use any number of language bindings to submit commands to the redis server.
+Reventis uses a single index to manage data.

 ## Installation Instructions